EngMoheb/Candy-_Distribution_SQL/README.md

 ```
 ![Analytics Dashboard](Assets/profit_overtime.png)

-💡 Key Insights
+### 💡 Key Insights

-Chocolate Roller-Coaster 🎢
+- Chocolate Roller-Coaster 🎢

 Strong growth in 2023 (+21.6 %), then a dramatic drop in 2024 (−53 %).

 Suggests either a one-off disruption (supply, pricing) or market saturation.

-Other & Sugar Volatility ⚖️
+- Other & Sugar Volatility ⚖️

 Both divisions spike in 2023 (Other +141 %, Sugar +629 %), then plummet in 2024 (≈−58 % & −74 %).

 Points to promotional or seasonal campaigns that weren’t sustained.

-No Steady Winner 🚩
+- No Steady Winner 🚩

 Every division experienced a sharp downturn in 2024—indicative of a company-wide headwind (e.g., cost inflation, competitive pressure).

-DDD" Data_Driven_Decision"
+###  Data_Driven_Decision

-Investigate 2024 Decline 🔍
+- Investigate 2024 Decline 🔍

 Perform root-cause analysis: pricing changes, supply chain issues, or competitor actions.

-Stabilize Promotions 📆
+- Stabilize Promotions 📆

 If 2023 spikes were driven by discounts, plan a sustainable promotion calendar rather than one-off deals.

-Diversify Offerings 🌱
+- Diversify Offerings 🌱

 Develop new SKUs or bundles in Chocolate to reignite growth and buffer against category swings.

-Margin Protection 💸
+- Margin Protection 💸

 Review cost structures in 2024—negotiate raw-material contracts or adjust pricing to recover lost profit.

+---
-3. Which product lines should be moved to a different factory to optimize shipping routes?
+3. **_Which product lines should be moved to a different factory to optimize shipping routes?_**

-Meaning: Compares each division’s current fulfillment site against the closest alternative to quantify shipping-distance savings.
+**Meaning:** Compares each division’s current fulfillment site against the closest alternative to quantify shipping-distance savings.

-Importance:
+_Importance:_

 🚚 Logistics Efficiency: Shorter routes cut fuel, labor, and carrier costs.